The following Planning practice note provides comprehensive and up to date legal information covering:

 There is a right of appeal against most local planning authority (LPA) decisions on planning application decisions and other planning decisions.
 For guidance on when a decision can be appealed, who can appeal and the appeal procedure, see Practice Note: Planning appeals—key points.

 In England, section 319A of the Town and Country Planning Act 1990 (TCPA 1990) gives the Secretary of State the power to determine the procedure for dealing with various planning appeals and applications.
 An equivalent power is found in TCPA 1990, s 319B for the Welsh Ministers in Wales.
 This applies to appeals generally, including those which fall to be re-determined after the quashing of a decision on an appeal.
 A determination under TCPA 1990, s 319A and 319B must provide for the proceedings to be considered in whichever of the following ways appears to the Secretary of State / Welsh Ministers to be most appropriate: a local inquiry, a hearing or on the basis of written representations.

-This power is exercised by the Planning Inspectorate (PINS),
+This power is exercised by the Planning Inspectorate (PINS), taking account of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.